Official Answers by Chaosium

 So if the answer seems to be yes, is this going to be corrected in the rulebook?

 It’s not an error, the artwork is a representation of some of the information in the drawing.
-Is for your interest.
+It’s for your interest.
 Later publications may provide more information.

 Speak Other Language (page 173)